alexander-e-bauer/chat-widget-app/README.md

 └── requirements.txt
 ```

-*Make sure to edit the system_input.txt and replace
+**Make sure to edit the system_input.txt and replace the example source with your own documents*

 ---